Black Lives Matter movement proceeds to change the narrative in the USA and around the globe.

 Protests in South America were held in Buenos Aires (Argentina), Curitiba, Rio de Janeiro & São Paulo (Brazil), Bogotá (Colombia) and Quito (Ecuador).

-Protests were also seen strongly in Oceania in parts of Australia and New Zealand.
+Demonstrations were also seen strongly in Oceania in parts of Australia and New Zealand.

 It’s safe to say, a new world is being created right before our eyes.
 Generations more will read of this milestone in their history books.

 Your grand children will either be proud of you or ashamed of you, based on the side you choose to be on now.
 Choose the right team and pledge for the worthy cause.

 A life is worth battling for.
 BLACK LIVES MATTER!